For daily wit & wisdom, sign up for the Almanac newsletter.

 When is the Comet Most Visible?

 Comet ZTF is already nearly visible to the naked eye as it swings toward the Earth.
-As it comes closet to Earth on February 2, Groundhog Day, the comet will be steadily brightening.
+As it comes closest to Earth on February 1 and 2, Groundhog Day, the comet will be steadily brightening.
 From the Northern Hemisphere, the comet is likely to be faintly visible to the naked eye.

 Where to Look for the Green Comet